pmeran/neuriteX/README.md

 Image analysis is implemented in Python and includes: image correction; neurite segmentation with computation of the neurite integrity index (NII); and generation of images representing processing intermediates (for parameter optimization).<br />
 Result visualization is implemented in R.<br />
 <br />
-For the provided step-by-step guide, knowledge of Python and R is required, as well as familiarity with the use of IDEs (PyCharm and R Studio).
+A step-by-step guide is provided that requires knowledge of Python and R, as well as familiarity with the use of IDEs (PyCharm and R Studio).
 ImageJ (or Fiji) is helpful for evaluation of generated image stacks.<br />

 ## Analysis – first steps